Setloth/ModificationMaster/README.md

 If you wish to disable the system, set `packets: false`

 Once the system is enabled, and the plugin is running, the server will communicate with Shelf Viewer to make sure the mod gets the correct information!

+> [!WARNING]
+> The packet system will not automatically enable or disable if you use the `/reloadconfig` command, you must restart the server for the changes to take effect!

 Check out my [other repository](https://github.com/Setloth/ShelfViewer) for more information and downloads!